 Follow me on Twitter, happy to take your suggestions on topics or improvements /Chris

 Nock is used to mock calls to HTTP.
 It makes it possible for us to specify what URLs to listen to and what to respond with.
-This is a fairly short article that shows how you use the library nock.
+This is a fairly short article that shows how you use the library nock

 In this article we will cover:

-• verification, we should always verify that our nocks where hit.
-If they weren't then something changed and we need to change our tests to reflect that
+where hit.
+If they weren't then something changed and we need to change our tests to reflect thatImagine we have the following files:

 Let's have a look at what these two modules look like: